 Checklist for Developing Supplemental Bidder Responsibility Criteria: It is recommended that Owners review and complete the Checklist for Developing Supplemental Bidder Responsibility for each project on which the criteria are applied.
-The Checklist is available in Appendix F of these Guidelines.
+The Checklist is available in Appendix F of these Guidelines. or may be accessed at www.mpurdy.com/resources.

-APPENDIX A
+Appendix A